mike632t/x11-calc/README.md

 ### Latest News

+18 Mar 24
+   - Added an install option to the makefile (by default the installer will use `$HOME/.local` if it exists, but it is possible to specify another directory by setting the directory `prefix`).
+   - Embedded missing firmware.

 24 Feb 24
    - By default the application will attempt to use the X11 base fonts.
 But if these are not available it will try to select an suitable alternate font instead from a predefined list.

-     For all the fonts to be rendered as intended users should ensure  that the X11 base fonts are installed (see prerequsites).
+     For all the fonts to be rendered as intended users should ensure  that the X11 base fonts are installed (see prerequisites).

 16 Feb 24
    - For UNIX based systems the default location used to store the state of